Federal Issues

 Background

-President Biden is expected to release his administration's budget request to Congress in February.
+The White House typically releases its budget request to Congress in February of each year.
 The budget provides the administration's recommendations for federal spending, revenues, and programmatic priorities.
 While nonbinding, the president’s budget request is an indication of the administration’s spending and policy priorities for the coming fiscal year, including those for research and healthcare and how to invest in new and existing federal programs.

 While the President must sign the twelve annual appropriations bills approved by Congress into law, Congress ultimately has the “power of the purse” to make final spending allocation decisions.
 The congressional budget process typically begins in the first quarter every year and may include a budget resolution to set targets for the appropriations committees in the House and Senate to begin making formal spending recommendations and drafting individual appropriations bills.